 This former Cuban Consulate in Little Haiti not only has a creepy history but an eerie present.
 The original owner’s wife, Paula Milord, died suddenly after a leg amputation and was buried in the back garden by her husband.
-Since then, people have heard piano music and smelled coffee (both things Milord allegedly liked to do) and have seen a one-legged lady floating in the hallway.
-It is currently closed for visitors, but it should reopen by September, and if not, you can always drive by to get a glimpse.
+Since then, people have heard piano music and smelled coffee (both things Milord allegedly liked to do), and seen a one-legged lady floating in the hallway.
+The historic site went up for sale last November and is currently closed to visitors, but you can always drive by to get a glimpse.

 Miami might be glamorous on the surface, but beneath its toned and suntanned facade, this city hides a sordid history.
 Before the drug-fueled crime spree of the ‘80s there was the mob-backed mayhem of the 1920s and, before that, decades of backwater blues as white settlers and Black migrant laborers forged a city from the swampland.

 Instead of colonial-era taverns and Victorian mansions, Miami has historic graveyards, spirit-infested villas and deserted ghost towns for exploring.
 Whether you're seeking a spooky daytime activity before heading out to one of the terrifying haunted houses in Miami or you’re hankering for a unique day trip from Miami any time of the year, we've dug up some of the most haunted spots around Miami just for the occasion.